A Complete Guide To The Hai Van Pass: Route, Rental & Motorbike Tours

 The Hai Van Pass is undoubtedly the star of any road trip that passes through it, but that doesn’t mean that there is nothing else worth seeing.
 These are some great detours on both sides of the pass that are worth your time visiting.

-Off the beaten track
+Off the Beaten Track

-If you want to add some extra action to your Hai Van Pass trip, you should consider going off the beaten track.
+If you want to add some extra action on your motorbike tour to your Hai Van Pass trip, you should consider going off the beaten track.
 Starting here, at the last hairpin bend before the summit, is a very small winding road which is just a dirt track at some points.
 It goes around the mountain below the crowded main viewpoint and offers some great views without the tourists.
 It is a very adventurous track and should only be attempted by experienced riders with an appropriate motorbike.
 The track reconnects with the main road on the other side of the pass and adds just over an hour to the trip.

 Son Tra Peninsula